TheGraphIndia/Web3-with-The-Graph-India/Session_1/Session1_Submission_Challenge_guide.md

 - [ ] `#Web3WithGraphIndia`

-## Steps on how to Contribute and submit your ?
+## Steps on how to Contribute and submit your challenge?

 1. Attend session 1 of " Navigating Web3 with The Graph India" event to learn how to get started in web3 with TheGraphIndia.
 The session will be held on [08/09/2023] and will be live-streamed.